Discover the Imagination. Imagine the Discovery!

 Here is a good resource for parents in general about checking online content as well as lessons on digital citizenship:

-https://www.netsmartzkids.org/ - From the National Center for Exploited Children - we have a speaker come in to talk with students about this important topic in the spring.
+https://www.netsmartzkids.org/ - From the National Center for Exploited Children.
 There are some videos that may be helpful in showing to your child on this topic.

-Please note that since the school adopted use of Khan Academy Mappers and Newsela to prepare students for the MAP tests, there has been a significant amount of time spent on these programs/apps to get them off the ground.
+Please note the school uses Khan Academy Mappers and Newsela to prepare students for the MAP tests.

 Physical Education